dnnsoftware/Dnn.Evoq.LiquidContent.Samples.Public/Mobile.Ionic.Android/README.md

 # Conclusion

 As can be seen from above, it&#39;s very easy to build an App using Evoq Liquid Content.
-All that&#39;s needed is setup Ionic Development Environment, setup Integration with the Liquid Content and release the App using Android SDK.
+All that&#39;s needed is to setup Ionic Development Environment, setup Integration with the Liquid Content and release the App using Android SDK.

-Also as seen Liquid Content API is flexible, that makes it&#39;s very easy to build infinite scroll application.
+Also as seen, the Liquid Content API is flexible, which makes it&#39;s very easy to build infinite scroll application.